muhkashiff/amazon_products_sentimental_analysis/README.md

 First and foremost, the Pearson correlation score offers a standardized metric for assessing the degree of correlation between variables.
 By producing a numerical value between -1 and 1, it enables analysts to gauge the strength and direction of the relationship with ease.
 A score close to 1 indicates a strong positive correlation, while a score close to -1 suggests a strong negative correlation.
 A score of 0 indicates no linear correlation.

 Moreover, the Pearson correlation score serves as a robust diagnostic tool for identifying relationships and dependencies within a dataset.
 By calculating correlations between various pairs of variables, analysts can uncover hidden connections and discern patterns that may not be immediately apparent from raw data.
+Below table shows correlation of different sentiments and their Pearson correlation coeffeicients.
+Sentiments Vs intensity correlation show linear lines and data points are close to regression line. which is also evident by pearson correlation coeffecient value of 0.9167493708397647.
+Sentiment Vs Subjectivity correlation does not show strong correlation. majority of data points are condensed near straight line.
+Pearson correlation coeffecient value of 0.5895588862163789 indicates a positive correlation.
+And Pearson correlation coeffecient score of 0.6601473417513494 for Subjectivity Vs intensity shows positive correlation as well.
+So it indicates If a review gets high score of subjectivity, intensity and sentiments, it leads to assumtion that reviews are authentic.

 <table>
   <tr>